hengluchang/Operating-Systems-Notes/3-Threads-and-Concurrency.md

 ## Concurrency control and Coordination

-- Mutual exclusion
+- **Mut**ual **ex**clusion
 	- Exclusive access to only one thread at a time
     - **mutex**
 - Waiting on other threads
 	- Specific condition before proceeding
     - **condition variable**
+- Mutex and waiting on other threads are called synchronization mechanism.
-- Waking up other threads from wait state
+- Waking up other threads from wait state.

 ## Threads and Threads creation

 - Thread data structure:
-	- Thread type, Thread ID, PC, SP, registers, stack, attributes.
+	- Thread type, Thread ID, PC(Program Counter), SP(Stack Pointer), registers, stack, attributes.

 - **Fork**(proc, args)
 	- create a thread